 In order for “Jefferson” to be successful, three tenets must be completed or verified.
 First, counties that want to be part of the new state must have their Supervisory Boards Declare and Petition to Separate from California and join the new state (Declarations) which creates standing for each of those counties.
 Second, financial viability for the new state must be validated.
 Third, the state and national legislative actions outlined above must achieve a majority result.

-As of January 2016, twenty-one counties have Declared and Petitioned to Separate from California and join the new state of “Jefferson”.
+As of January 2016, twenty three counties have Declared and Petitioned to Separate from California and join the new state of “Jefferson”.
 Both the California Legislative Analyst’s Office (LAO) and an internally generated financial model have shown that “Jefferson” is a viable entity.

 A basket of Supreme Court Cases known collectively as Reynolds v.
 Sims diluted the representation in rural counties in thirty states in 1964.iii Up until that decision, California had roughly one state senator for each county.
 This was consistent with the Connecticut Compromise as implemented in Article I Sections 2 and 3 of the US Constitution where the House of Representatives is determined by population and the Senate is comprised of two individuals from each state ensuring small or less populous states have an equal footing in Congress.iv The Warren Court in 1964 invalidated this form of government for thirty states by manufacturing the doctrine of “one man, one vote” from the 14th Amendment which used population as the sole arbiter of representation in both houses of the state legislature.